 How to Introduce Yourself in a Presentation: 4 Approaches

 It’s a good practice to include self-introduction slides at the beginning of your presentation.
-If you are looking to answer how to introduce yourself professionally, typically somewhere after the title, opening slide, and the main agenda.
-However, the presentation structure will be somewhat different depending on whether you are presenting to a new audience or a group of people familiar with (e.g., your team, clients, or business partners).
+If you are looking to answer how to introduce yourself professionally, it is typically done somewhere after the title, opening slide, and the main agenda.
+However, the presentation structure will be somewhat different depending on whether you are presenting to a new audience or to a group familiar with (e.g., your team, clients, or business partners).

 Here are four about me slide ideas you can try out, plus an About me template you can use to present yourself in a presentation.